 On the other hand, I have a good understanding of some of her words.
-She has tried to use the same words when she is going out for the day so Sister and I will understand that “I am going out for a little while but I will be back,” means exactly that.
+She uses the same words when she is going out for the day so I will understand that “I am going out for a little while but I will be back,” means exactly that.
 Then when she comes home, she says, “I am back.”

-Sometimes she asks us if we want wet food and I will give her the silent meow.
+Sometimes she asks me if I want wet food and I will give her the silent meow.
 This is a sign that I want it so badly that I can hardly talk!

 I also understand, “Do you want to go out on the porch?” and “Do you want to go out in the hall?”
 I love to lay out in the sun on my back against the cool cement of the porch.
 (Until someone walks by with a pesky dog!)

-Really I do have it pretty good with her.
-Mommy really does try to make me happy.
+Really I do have it pretty good with Mommy.
+She really does try to make me happy.
 So I shall continue to work with her until she more fully understands my signals and thereby lessens my irritation and frustration.